NeCTAR-RC/ResOsTrainTheTrainer/Booklet/Booklet.md

 Our most ambitious lesson so far!

 We introduce the command line, ssh, sudo, package management and show security groups in action.

 -- *Slide* --

+### A secret...

+Outside of our focus groups, we've never done the command line play and the command line itself.

+This is because of where and when these lessons have been given.

+-- *Slide End* --

+The command line is in here because of our historic baggage.
+I want to move it out into its own lesson.

+-- *Slide* --

+### Discuss!

+What to do with the command line?

+-- *Slide End* --

+-- *Slide* --